 Edit Your YouTube Videos with Easy, Intuitive Software

 There are lots of different ways to edit your YouTube videos, and we recommend KineMaster!
-With tons of ready-made projects including snappy intros and outros you can download and customize to make your video branded and professional, KineMaster’s powerful editing tools allow you to take your videos to the next level, without the high price tag!
+With tons of ready-made video templates including snappy intros and outros you can download and customize to make your video branded and professional, KineMaster’s powerful editing tools allow you to take your videos to the next level, without the high price tag!
 An Asset Store with thousands of copyright-free assets including music, sound effects, graphics, stock footage and more make KineMaster a YouTuber’s dream.